viodotcom/kube-review/docs/introduction.md

 The prune component is a Kubernetes `cron job` responsible by purging expired environments or environment on which the attached pull request or branch was already merged or removed.

 The prune component will run every hour.
-Once it starts, it will scan all environments belonging to a *kube-review* environment.
-This is done through scanning namespaces that have the *kube-review* annotation.
+Once it starts, it will scan all environments belonging to a *Kube-Review* environment.
+This is done through scanning namespaces that have the *Kube-Review* annotation.

-Once it finds an environment that is deployed using *kube-review*, prune will get the metadata from the annotation and check if the PR is already merged or if the branch was deleted.
+Once it finds an environment that is deployed using *Kube-Review*, prune will get the metadata from the annotation and check if the PR is already merged or if the branch was deleted.

 To check for merged or removed PRs and branches, prune will contact the source code repository API.
 Right now we only support **GitHub**.
 If the environment is ephemeral, it will be removed if the expired time has passed, 5 days by default, or if the branch or PR was deleted/merged, whatever happens first.